sofianedjerbi/BestViewDistance/README.md

 # ViewDistance:
 #   Min: 4 # Min View Distance.
 Keep it above 4.
 #   Max: 16 # Max View Distance.
 Player can't get above 32.
-#   Delay: 25 # Delay between calculations.
-Keep it above 10.
+#   Delay: 15 # Delay between calculations.
+Keep it above 5.
 If you increase this, view distance and ReductionIndice will change faster.
 NEED RESTART
+#   AFK : 3 # View Distance of "AFK" players.
+You can't assign a value less than 3.
 # Performances:
 #   PingForReduction: 1000 # If your ping is higher than this value, then your view distance will be reduced.
 Keep it above 400.
 #   PingForAugmentation: 90 # If your ping is less than this value, then your view distance will be increased.
 Keep it below 100.
 #   TPSLimit: 19.5 # If the tps are above this value, the ReductionIndice is reduced.
 If the tps are below this value, the ReductionIndice will increase.
 #   TPSChangeIndice: 0.05 # How much the reduction indice will be decreased/increased par calculations.
 Keep this value between 0.1 and 0.01
 #   MaxReductionIndice: 0.75 # Maximum value of the reduction indice.
 #   AFKTimer : 90 # Seconds before getting "AFK" and get his view distance reduced to "Min" value.
 Keep this value over 60.
+(Doesn't affect gameplay)
+# Other:
+#   HideReductionIndiceFromVdist: false # Hide the "Reduced by x.x%" when players uses /vdist
+#   CheckUpdate: true # You should keep this to true.
+It check if your plugins version is the latest.
+THIS DOES NOT IMPACT PERFORMANCES, NEED RESTART
+#   Metrics: true # Please keep this to true.
+Metrics is anonymous and it helps developers stay motivated.
+THIS DOES NOT IMPACT PERFORMANCES, NEED RESTART
 #
 # Please restart your server the first time you're using this plugin.
 Don't reload.
 #